frappe/builder/README.md

 - **Responsive Views:** Ensure your sites look great on any device without the fuss.
 - **Frappe CMS Integration:** Easily fetch data from your database and create dynamic pages.
 - **Scripting Capabilities:** Customize with client scripts, global scripts, and styles.
-- **Efficient Workflow:** Use subtle shortcuts like image dropping and streamlined page copying and more to efficiently develop pages.
-- **One-Click Publishing:** Instantly share your creations with the world in a single click.
+- **One-Click Publishing:** Instantly share your creation with the world in a single click.
 - **Performance Excellence:** Frappe Builder does not bloat web pages with unnecessary scripts hence pages built with Frappe Builder are highly performant, consistently scoring high on Google Lighthouse tests.

 ## Getting Started (Production)